Lane Smith (illustrator): Children's books

+Art style

-His illustrations are created in varying media: oil paint, pen and ink, pencil, watercolor, collage and digital.
-Smith's artwork is also known for its experimental, textural nature.
-In a 2017 exhibit at the Eric Carle Museum of Picture Book Art, "Collecting Inspiration", Smith's written appreciation for the art of Alice and Martin Provensen gives us insight into his own philosophy.
-The statement read:
+Smith illustrations are known for their experimental and textual nature, and are created with a variety of media, including oil paint, pen and ink, pencil, watercolor, collage and digital tools.
+A 2017 exhibit at the Eric Carle Museum of Picture Book Art featured a statement from Smith that praised the art of Alice and Martin Provensen for being unconventional and inconsistent:

 Some picture book artists are very consistent with their style, which is probably a good thing for business and career.
 My favorite artists are the ones who try a different look with every book.
 That's why I like the Provensens.
 Everything they did had a lot of experimentation going on.
 Like children who haven't yet been told not to splatter ink onto their drawings, or not to mix oil paints with watercolors, or that the sky is blue, not green … [In my own paintings] from The Stinky Cheese Man I made the textures by combining oil paint with water-based varnishes.
 You're not supposed to do that.
 It makes the paint bubble up like little pebbles.

-Smith has illustrated works by Florence Parry Heide, Judith Viorst, Bob Shea, Dr. Seuss, Jack Prelutsky, Eve Merriam, Roald Dahl, George Saunders, Jory John, Chris Harris and Julie Fogliano.
-He has both written and illustrated several books, most notably It's a Book (2010)—a New York Times bestseller for over six months and translated into over twenty-eight languages—The Happy Hocky Family (1996), The Happy Hocky Family Moves to the Country!
-(2002), Madam President (2008), John, Paul, George & Ben (2006) and A Perfect Day (2017).

-On May 5, 2015, Roaring Brook Press published Smith's first middle-grade novel, Return to Augie Hobble, which received starred reviews from Publishers Weekly, Kirkus Reviews and Booklist.
-It was a Washington Post Best Book of the Year.

-He is also known for his collaborations with Jon Scieszka.
-Introduced by their wives Molly Leach and Jeri Hansen in the late 1980s, the two collaborated on several award-winning and bestselling books from 1989 to 2007.
-Their two most popular books, The True Story of the 3 Little Pigs!
-(1989) and The Stinky Cheese Man (1992), made lists by both TIME magazine and School Library Journal ranking them among the 100 best all-time picture books.
-(The True Story of the 3 Little Pigs!, number 35, and The Stinky Cheese Man, 91).
-Smith has also illustrated some volumes of Scieszka's The Time Warp Trio novels.

-He is a five-time recipient of the New York Times Best Illustrated Book award.
-In 2012, Smith was named a Carle Honor Artist for lifelong innovation in the field of children's books.
-In 2014, he received the Society of Illustrators' Lifetime Achievement award.